igvteam/juicebox.js/docs/embedding.md

 ### Summary

-1. Create an empty div element into which Juicebox will embed itself.
+1. Create an empty div element into which juicebox will embed itself.
 In the examples below the div has the id `juicebox-container`.

 2. Execute JavaScript after the document has loaded to create a juicebox browser object and embed itself into the container created in step 1.
 This is usually executed from a document `DOMContentLoaded` event listener or, if using